 Holi in Rajasthan- Celebration by Royals

-An elephant festival comes forth Holi in Jaipur on Holi eve annually.
+An Elephant Festival comes forth Holi in Jaipur on the eve annually.
 Elephant parades, folk dances, beauty contests and tug-of-war between elephants and locals are the regular events that multiply the joy of Holi.
-A night before the festival, people gather and light large bonfires to burn the dried leaves and twigs of the winter.
+A night before the festival, people gather and lit large bonfires to burn the dried leaves and twigs of the winter.
 People throw coloured powders and water and make merry.
 Dancing on the traditional beats of Dhol further adds gaiety to the event.
 On this day, the royals of Rajasthan also mingle with the commoners and they get drenched in colours.
 The second day is known as Dhulandi.

 Holi in Mathura - Traditional Affair